START LINE ROUTINE

 WHAT IS A START LINE RITUAL?

 Your actions and words are all cues to the dog as to the job at hand.
-The first cue is attaching his equipment (maybe changing from a collar to a harness or changing collar, or changing your lead) shortly before reaching the [first] search area.
+The first cue is attaching his equipment (maybe changing from a collar to a harness or changing collar, or changing your lead) at the last waiting/staging point shortly before reaching the [first] search area.
 It is also desirable to be consistent in the verbal cues that you use at each stage – when changing his equipment; when entering the search area; when pausing at the start line; and when releasing him to commence searching.

 As well as both you and your dog taking in the visual picture of the search area at the start line, your dog will be taking in the scents of the area, and may well pick up the target odour at the start line, so pause and take your time at the start line, before releasing your dog/cueing him to search.

 Your actions and words are all cues to the dog as to the job at hand.
-The first cue is attaching his equipment (maybe changing from a collar to a harness or changing collar, or changing your lead) shortly before reaching the [first] search area.
+The first cue is attaching his equipment (maybe changing from a collar to a harness or changing collar, or changing your lead) at the last waiting/staging point shortly before reaching the [first] search area.
 It is also desirable to be consistent in the verbal cues that you use at each stage – when changing his equipment; when entering the search area; when pausing at the start line; and when releasing him to commence searching.

 As well as both you and your dog taking in the visual picture of the search area at the start line, your dog will be taking in the scents of the area, and may well pick up the target odour at the start line, so pause and take your time at the start line, before releasing your dog/cueing him to search.